Skrath/cmrasys.com/hugo/content/writings/guardians-of-the-galaxy-vs-ant-man.md

 ---
 title: Guardians of the Galaxy Vs. Ant-Man
-description: "A slightly humorous analysis of the differences between the third Guardians of the Galaxy movie and the third Ant-Man movie"
+description: A slightly humorous analysis of the differences between the third Guardians of the Galaxy movie and the third Ant-Man movie
 date: 2023-07-13T04:33:29.346Z
 lastmod: 2023-07-13T04:33:30.727Z
 publishdate: 2023-07-13T04:33:31.932Z